-U.K. gov’t advisers recommended against 4th vaccine dose
+U.K. gov’t advisers recommend against 4th vaccine dose

 More than 39,000 staff members at hospitals in England were off work for reasons related to COVID-19 on Jan.
 2, up 59% from the previous week, according to NHS England.

-The respected trade publication, the Health Service Journal, said staff absences across the entire NHS, including mental health trusts and other areas, may be as high as 120,000.
+The respected trade publication, the Health Service Journal, said staff absences across the entire National Health Service, including mental health trusts and other areas, may be as high as 120,000.